 LAWS GOVERNING ANIMAL WELFARE IN INDIA

 Animals have become soft targets with urbanization and consumerism catching up.
-India is one of the world’s most leading producers of animal products and is home to several religious traditions advocating non-violence and compassion towards animals, it passed animal welfare reforms since 1960.
-Animal welfare and rights in India regard the treatment of and laws to curb the growing instances of cruelty towards animals.
+India is one of the world’s most leading producers of animal products and is home to several religious traditions advocating non-violence and compassion towards animals; it passed animal welfare reforms since 1960.
+In India, animal welfare and rights regard the treatment of and laws to curb the growing instances of cruelty towards animals.
 It is different from animal conservation in India.

 One of the most significant moves by the Parliament was the Prevention of Cruelty to Animals Act (PCA), 1960.
 This act aims to prevent the infliction of unnecessary pain or suffering on animals.
-In order to extend the scope of animal rights another significant legislation, the Wild Life Protection Act, 1972 was enacted based on a regulatory regime of command and control on Wildlife protection.
-The primary object of the act was to curb and prevent the practice of poaching, smuggling, and illegal dealing of wildlife.
+To extend the scope of animal rights, another significant legislation, the Wild Life Protection Act, 1972, was enacted based on a regulatory regime of command and control on Wildlife protection.
+The act's primary object was to curb and prevent the practice of poaching, smuggling, and illegal dealing of wildlife.

 Section 428 and 429 of the IPC, 1860 exclusively deal with the crimes committed against animals.